Europa Clipper launch: A NASA scientist on probing if life can exist on Jupiter moon

 Could life exist elsewhere in the universe?

-Scientists are one step closer to discovering whether humans are alone in the universe.
-NASA’s largest and most technologically advanced spacecraft, the Europa Clipper, is scheduled to launch on Oct 14.
+Scientists are one step closer to discovering whether earthlings are alone in the universe, as NASA’s largest and most technologically advanced planetary spacecraft, the Europa Clipper, launched on Oct 14.
 The Clipper will head for Europa, one of Jupiter’s 95-plus moons, to find out if that celestial body holds the conditions for life as we know it here on Earth.

 The Clipper is 10 years in the making, and will take 5 ½ years more to get to Europa.
 Over the course of 49 flybys that will take 3 ½ years, the Clipper will send back data allowing scientists to examine Europa’s oceans, rock, and atmosphere.
 Scientists believe the oceans, in particular, are similar to Earth’s and will be a good indicator for the possibility of life there.